Table 3. Outcome According to Treatment Protocol for Adolescents and Young Adults with ALL continued...

 - A nonrandomized study reported the outcome in 16 pediatric patients with Ph+ ALL who were treated with chemotherapy, imatinib, and allogeneic HSCT.

-- The results showed that the 3-year EFS was 79% for patients who received imatinib compared to 30% (P = .01) for a historic control group treated similarly, but without imatinib.
+- With a median follow-up of 65 months, the 5-year EFS was 81% for patients who received imatinib compared with 30% (P = .01) for a historic control group treated similarly, but without imatinib.
+Of note, only one of the 16 patients received prophylactic imatinib posttransplant.